dstroot/skeleton/README.md

 There are many excellent Node/Express/Backbone frameworks out there.
 I have played with some and contributed to a few of them.
 Since there is really no one "right" way to do things you kind of have to explore.
 Once I did that I found that none of them were "just right" as Goldilocks would say.
 So I built this one!

-I borrowed heavily from Drywall and Hackathon-starter.
-The reason being that third party OAUTH authentication is painful.
+I borrowed heavily from [Drywall](https://github.com/jedireza/drywall) and [Hackathon-starter](https://github.com/sahat/hackathon-starter).
+The reason is third party OAUTH authentication is painful.
 Passport helps tremendously but there are not many good examples of how to use it.
 Both of these frameworks really show how it's done.
 Both are actively maintained and are really great starting points.
-I recommend either of them highly.
+I recommend either of them **highly**.

-Of the two Drywall is more sophisticated.
+Of the two, Drywall is more sophisticated.
 It has an extensive User/Account/Roles system to handle different types of accounts and account permissions.
-It also has a very cool Administration area with lots of very cool functionality.
-In addition the client side uses Backbone.
+It also has a very cool Administration area.
+In addition, the client side uses Backbone.
 Overall this framework has some GREAT stuff in it.
-It's just a little too big/rich if you just want to start building a simple site.
+It's just maybe a little too big/rich if you just want to start building a simple site.

 This brings us to Hackathon-starter.
 This is GREAT site to get started with and has many outstanding API integrations as well as the authentication all built out.
 It really lives up to it's billing.

+So why make a "another framework"?
+Basically because I want a playground of my own **and** you might find something interesting in here!

 Key descisions to make: